zAlweNy26/AlweStats/README.md

 - Remaining time doesn't work properly for bushes and beehives.

 ### Changelog

+**3.2.2**
+- Fixed an error showed when you had no arrows in the inventory
+- Added total players string in GameStats block when there is more than 1
+- Overall adjustments

 **3.2.1**
 - Fixed a bug that kept showing the ShipStats block even after the ship was demolished